fsvreddit/bot-bouncer/README.md

 * Removed four redundant evaluators for bot styles no longer seen in the wild
 * Add new evaluator for posts that match certain title patterns
 * Add new evaluator for short top level comments in certain scenarios
+* No longer link to comment/post that triggers a ban for bots to avoid user confusion
 * Performance improvements

 ## v1.6.1